 Delaware's Medicaid program traditionally has been funded at the minimum Federal financial participation ("FFP") rate of 50%.
 Each state's FFP is determined annually by a statutory formula designed to account for income variation across states.
-Delaware's rate has varied from a high of 64.38% (due to a provision of the American Recovery and Reinvestment Act of 2009) to a low of 50% (the lowest rate) during the past five years.
-The current FFP for Delaware (beginning October 1, 2015) is 53.63%.
-The FFP rate expected to become effective on October 1, 2016 is 54.83%.
+Delaware's rate has varied from a high of 64.38% (due to a provision of ARRA) to a low of 50% (the lowest rate) during the past five years.
+The current FFP for Delaware (beginning October 1, 2016) is 54.20%.
+The FFP rate expected to become effective on October 1, 2017 is 56.43%.